galaxyproject/training-material/topics/microbiome/tutorials/dunnart_metabarcoding/tutorial.md

 ### Viewing QIIME2 visualisations

-In order to use QIIME2 View to visualise your files, you will need to use a Google Chrome or Mozilla Firefox web browser (not in private browsing).
-For more information, click [here](https://view.qiime2.org).
+In order to use [QIIME2 View](https://view.qiime2.org) to visualise your files, you will need to use a Google Chrome or Mozilla Firefox web browser (not in private browsing).
 As this tutorial uses Galaxy Australia, you will need to download the visual files (*.qzv) to your local computer and view them in [QIIME2 View](https://view.qiime2.org) (q2view).

 We will be doing this step multiple times throughout this workshop to view visualisation files as they are generated.

 > <comment-title>The QIIME vizualisation extractor Tool</comment-title>
 >